TheDARKFURY/Soham-Frens-NFT-ERC721/README.md

 # Customizable NFT Drop Minting Page - Soham Frens

-In this example, you can create your own NFT Drop minting page just by customising the template with your branding, and plugging in your NFT Drop contract address.

 ## Tools

 - [**NFT Drop**](https://portal.thirdweb.com/pre-built-contracts/nft-drop): to create a lazy-minted ERC721 NFT Collection that our users can claim.